UFO VPN Review and Pricing Guide 2025: Is This VPN Safe?

 How Many Servers Does UFO VPN Have?

 UFO VPN claims to have over 2,000 servers spread across its over 50 server locations.
 We can’t say for sure if it does, in fact, have 2,000 servers, since the app only lets you choose the location and not the specific server.
-The “almost 50 server locations” part is true, though.
-Many of its servers are in Europe, Asia, and the United States.
-In the U.S. alone, UFO VPN has servers in seven states.
+We counted 105 countries in the app, with heavy coverage in Europe, Asia-Pacific, and North America.
+In the United States, UFO VPN offers servers in multiple states, including California, New York, Texas, and Florida.

 Can UFO VPN Stream Netflix?